-Known to have 9 outlets in Japan with 14 years of history, Kagurazaka Saryo has opened its very first flagship store right in Singapore at VivoCity.
+Known to have 9 outlets in Japan with 14 years of history, Kagurazaka Saryo’s first flagship store in Singapore is located at VivoCity.

 Brought into Singapore by Japan Food Holdings who owns eateries such as Ajisen Ramen, they have replaced existing Fruit Paradise outlet (Oh bye bye, Fruit Paradise!) with Kagurazaka Saryo.

 Fans of fruit tarts from Fruit Paradise need not worry as the tarts are still available for purchase in slices or in whole at Kagurazaka Saryo.

 This is a Japanese teahouse that specialises in matcha desserts and drinks.

 Known for their range of Uji Matcha in Kyoto, the interior of Kagurazaka Saryo is designed like a Japanese teahouse with prominent wooden element incorporated in the design.

 Note: This is not to be confused with the legit, famous Saryo Tsujiri 茶寮都路里 found in Tokyo, even though they both have “Saryo” in their name.

 Each table is equipped with an iPad for ordering and visual purpose, and only the desserts and drinks are available from 3-5pm daily.

 Food will be served directly to diners and payment is made at the end of the meal.

 The menu offers a selection of signature matcha desserts such as their famed Matcha Fondue with Assorted Sides ($14.90) and Matcha Frozen Smores ($9.90).